voorhessjohn/ITC102_Homework/crowdsource.md

 + Minimum $20 Donation: Create your own challenge for the player, pay per time the player accomplishes the goal.

 ###Deliverable:
-+Everyone that donates gets an email invitation to watch the game streaming live online, and their name in the thank you credits. -Ruth
++ Everyone that donates gets an email invitation to watch the game streaming live online, and their name in the thank you credits. -Ruth
-+Those that pledge at least the minimum amount will get a personalized card or email that features a screenshot of the game.
++ Those that pledge at least the minimum amount will get a personalized card or email that features a screenshot of the game.
-+Those that pledge three dollars or more above get the card/email plus a bumper sticker/decal.
++ Those that pledge three dollars or more above get the card/email plus a bumper sticker/decal.
-+Those that pledge ten dollars or more over the minimum get their name and message mentioned/read by the player(s) during the game.
++ Those that pledge ten dollars or more over the minimum get their name and message mentioned/read by the player(s) during the game.